Newly diagnosed? Here are eight crucial questions to set you on a positive path

 I am doggedly resistant to medication that eliminates all pain but in return makes me dizzy, groggy or nauseous.
 In fact, I take nothing for “pain,” but am on a combination of medication known as “disease modifiers”.
 On days that my knee hurts, but I still remain limber enough to walk around with relative ease (and just the slightest limp), based on my personal goals, I’ll survive the day without adding a pain med to the mix.

 Your rheumatologist should also know how you value the cost of a medication’s side effects.
 During a painful flare that hit a few weeks before my wedding, I consulted with my doctor about how to get through the flare without increasing my steroid intake.
-I was weary of the side effects; turning my wedding day face into a puffy balloon was a particular concern.
+I was weary of the side effects.
+Having a face like a puffy balloon (one of the side effects) was not in my wedding day plans.
 In the end, with the help of my team, I devised a treatment plan that didn’t include steroids.
-It worked, and I walked down the aisle, ankle brace, Birkenstocks and all.
+It worked, and I walked down the aisle feeling as amazing as I’d hoped; ankle brace, Birkenstocks and all.

 3. What’s your department’s policy regarding emergency appointments?